hossainarif726/Tkinter-library-documentation-by-me/README.md

 * [Technologies](#technologies)

 ## Index
-1) Full Documentation in Tkinter/main documentation.ipynb
+1) Full Documentation in "Tkinter/main documentation.ipynb"

 * How to run tkinter app
 * How to create a sized Button